hideyukiinada/transfer-learning/readme.md

 ## Problem statement
 Imagine you are a machine learning engineer working for a photo sharing website.
 One morning, your manager comes to you and asks you to develop a feature that classifies food images into categories so that your company's website can show a restaurant nearby that serves food in that category of the photo on the page, and could raise an ad revenue from restaurants.
+Here is the mock up that the manager showed you:

 <img src="assets/images/burger.png" width="400px">